SocialFinanceDigitalLabs/RTOF-specification/collections/_records/baseline.md

     name: Living status
     primary_key: false
     sample_generator: null
+    status: Pending consideration
     type: Categorical
     validation:
       dimension: living_status
       required: true
   - comments: This is seeks to understand whether dependencies are currently in the UK or living in same HH.
+JF - How does this relate to question above?
+It's unclear what it means and why we're asking for this info.
+TR - James - does this replace the old 'family composition' Q?"
     description: Selection of one of four given categories.
 To be collected once and submitted within 3 months of enrolment.
     dimensions: